 in the aggregate, they could reasonably be expected to influence the economic decisions of users taken

-on the basis of these standalone financial statements.
+on the basis of these standalone Financial Statements.

 As part of an audit in accordance with SAs, we exercise professional judgment and maintain professional

-skepticism throughout the audit.
+scepticism throughout the audit.
 We also:

-• Identify and assess the risks of material misstatement of the standalone financial statements,
+• Identify and assess the risks of material misstatement of the standalone Financial Statements,

 whether due to fraud or error, design and perform audit procedures responsive to those risks, and